 The Northern Circuit route

-The Northern Circuit is the newest and longest Kilimanjaro route.
+The Northern Circuit (also known as the Grand Traverse) is the newest and longest Kilimanjaro route.
 It uses the same start as the 8 day Lemosho, and then makes its way round the north half of the mountain and so has you summit from the east.
 This detour makes the Northern Circuit an even longer route than the Lemosho, and increases your acclimatisation time.
 Consequently the Northern Circuit has the highest summit success rate of all the Kilimanjaro routes.
 The route also offers beautiful views towards the north, and Kenya, that no other route offers.

 Another positive of the route is how quiet it is.
 Relatively few people tackle the Northern Circuit.
 Further, it takes you around the northern slope of the mountain, which is seldom visited.
 You therefore get to feel that the mountain is all yours for quite a few days.
 You’re also more likely to enjoy the sounds of nature and spot wildlife, as there’s less human traffic and noise.